department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 #### RECOMMENDATIONS:
-1. Share with the Design System team (or someone else?) the feedback of 3 participants reading the jump links at the top of the results page as CTA's.
+1. Share with the Design System team (and CAIA?) the feedback of 3 participants reading the jump links at the top of the results page as CTA's.
-1. Share with Laura Flannery the user difficulty in going back after clicking on a link and landing in a new browser tab. *[DONE--She hasn't heard of this feedback before, but it's a new approach that hasn't been tested before.]*
+1. Share with Laura Flannery the user's difficulty in navigating back after clicking on a link and landing in a new browser tab. *[DONE--She hasn't heard of this feedback before, but it's a new approach that hasn't been tested before.]*
-1. Consider adding more content/link/header for those who already have VA disability because "if you haven't filed a claim" and "if we denied your claim" don't seem to apply.
+1. Consider adding more content/link/header for those who already have VA disability because "if you haven't filed a claim" and "if we denied your claim" may not seem to apply.

 ### 4. Some participants had beliefs about whether they were eligible for benefits under the PACT Act before trying the wizard--some of which were *incorrect*